Trying To Decide Which Sperm Bank/Egg Clinic To Use?

 Questions to Ask Your Sperm Bank/Clinic/Facility

-Although there are some sperm banks that have accumulated a disproportionate number of complaints, you should inquire to all sperm banks about the following policies, and request that they respond in writing.
+Although some sperm banks have accumulated a disproportionate number of complaints, you should inquire to all sperm banks about the following policies, and request that they respond in writing.
 If they refuse, that might be an indication that you should consider using another sperm bank.

 30 Questions for Sperm Banks